ccathal/SudokuSolver/README.md

 # SudokuSolver
-Basic Python implementation of a Sudoku solver.
+Basic Python implementation of a Sudoku solver using recursion.
+Uses Python 'numpy' package